Balogun-Angel/Kudos_board/README.md

 ##### Board Page

 - [ ] **Display Cards**
-  - [ ] For a given board, the board's page displays a list of all cards for that board in a grid view.
+  - [x ] For a given board, the board's page displays a list of all cards for that board in a grid view.
   - [ x] For each card should displayed, users can see the card's:
     - [ x] Message
     - [x ] Gif